Google creates programming language to replace C++ – Tecnoblog

 It’s curious to think of a successor to C++ because, at least to some extent, the language appeared in 1985 to replace C, which was born in 1972.
 It didn’t.
 Not totally.
 Both languages are important to this day for numerous projects.

-But since the 1970s and 1980s, a lot has changed in the software development universe.
+But from the 1970s and 1980s onwards, a lot has changed in the software development universe.
 Today, hardware resources are much more advanced, the internet is essential for a multitude of applications and computing devices (including cell phones) are everywhere.

 All this makes factors such as performance and security in software to be taken very seriously.
 Agility in development too.
 That’s where the idea of Carbon starts to take shape.
 Basically, the purpose of the language is to do what C++ does, but in a way that is more in line with modern development concepts.